Love wave

-In elastodynamics, Love waves, named after Augustus Edward Hough Love, are horizontally polarized surface waves.
+In solid mechanics, Love waves, named after Augustus Edward Hough Love, are horizontally polarized surface waves.
 The Love wave is a result of the interference of many shear waves (S-waves) guided by an elastic layer, which is welded to an elastic half space on one side while bordering a vacuum on the other side.
 In seismology, Love waves (also known as Q waves (Quer, "lateral" in German)) are surface seismic waves that cause horizontal shifting of the Earth during an earthquake.
 Augustus Edward Hough Love predicted the existence of Love waves mathematically in 1911.
 They form a distinct class, different from other types of seismic waves, such as P-waves and S-waves (both body waves), or Rayleigh waves (another type of surface wave).
 Love waves travel with a lower velocity than P- or S- waves, but faster than Rayleigh waves.
 These waves are observed only when there is a low velocity layer overlying a high velocity layer/sub–layers.